Le frisson des vampires: Home media

 The film was issued on Blu-ray in 2012 by Kino Lorber as part of a five-disc collection, along with La Rose de Fer, Fascination, La Vampire Nue and Lèvres de Sang.

+It was released on Ultra HD Blu-ray on May 8, 2023 by Powerhouse Films along with Les deux orphelines vampires as the inaugural films of their series of Rollin restorations.

 Reception

 In a contemporary review, the Monthly Film Bulletin stated, "Excellent visual qualities outweigh an inadequate narrative and some irritating music".